Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 - Temperature control (cooling for hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention.)

-- SedationSedation refers to the state of calming or suppressing the central nervous system with medication, which reduces anxiety and irritability and sometimes induces a light sleep. to control severe restlessness or neurological symptoms
+- SedationSedation refers to the state of calming or suppressing the central nervous system with medication, which reduces anxiety and irritability and sometimes induces a light sleep. to control severe Restlessness or neurological symptoms

 - Intensive monitoring of vital parameters required

-Severe intoxications often require inpatient intensive care.
+Severe poisonings often require inpatient intensive care.

 Prognosis & follow-up care